LozCool/data_monitor_generators/README.md

-This package should be used with the `data_monitor` package to allow Flutter projects to generate a concrete framework from their `@annotations` from elsewhere in their source tree.
+This package should be used with the `data_monitor` package to allow Flutter projects to generate a concrete framework from their `@annotations` found elsewhere in their source tree.

 ## Getting started